 Low-Carb Paleo Diet Accelerates Weight Loss and Prevents Disease

-The Paleo diet is the most popular diet around, and has a large celebrity following, including Tim McGraw (who credits it for his jaw-dropping 40-lb weight loss) and Megan Fox.
+The Paleo diet has a huge celebrity following, including Tim McGraw (who credits it for his 40-pound weight loss and rippling abs at age 48).

 The Paleo diet emphasizes high-quality animal proteins, healthy fats, non-starchy vegetables, and excludes gluten, sugar, dairy, legumes, alcohol, and processed foods.